uthcode/learntosolveit/source/computerscience.rst

 * Remind of the Discrete Math.
 Intersection is AND, Union is OR, Complement is NOT.
 * A ⊆ B means A -> B (A implies B).
 * Decidable means can be done or not?
-* Only thing that cna be done from next level is membership problem.
+* Only thing that can be done from next level is membership problem.
 * There are not any interesting undecidable questions in FSM.
 * Any non-trivial property of turing machine is undecidable.
 * A Trival property of Turing machine is How many states it has?

 Asymptote is a tangent to a curve at infinity.
 Something that is asymptotic relates to an asymptote, which is defined as "A Line whose distance to a given curve tends to zero."

 Something asymptotic refers to a limiting behaviour based on a single variable and a desired measure.
 A common notation that removes constants is called Big O notation, where O means "order of".
 Big O denotes the upper bound, how much the time complexity will grow.
 If we say that a function is O(N) then if N doubles, the funtion's time complexity at most will double.

 I don't understand this aspect:
 But because the array is split in half each time, the number of steps is always going to be equal to the base-2 logarithm of N, which is considerably less than O(N).

 http://www.eternallyconfuzzled.com/jsw_home.aspx